Causal structure in spin-foams: Causal path integral

-The suggestion of such a causal path-integral for gravity goes back to Teitelboim \cite{teitelboim1982}.
-In the context of the standard formulation (equation \eqref{eq:standard_transition}) $h_0$ is regarded as "past" and $h_1$ as "future".
-So Teitelboim proposed to restrict the range of integration over the 4-metrics $g$ to that which match this time-orientation.
-When written in the hamiltonian formalism, it amounts to restricting the range of integration of the lapse $N$ to positive values only.
+The suggestion of considering such restrictions in the range of the path-integral was initially suggested by Teitelboim \cite{Teitelboim:1981ua} and first applied to spinfoams by Livine and Oriti \cite{Livine:2002rh}.
+In the context of the standard formulation (equation \eqref{eq:standard_transition}) $h_0$ is regarded as ``past'' and $h_1$ as ``future''.
+So Teitelboim proposed to restrict the range of integration over the 4-metrics $g$ for which the proper time from the first to the second slice is positive.
+Working in the ADM formalism, it amounts to restricting the range of integration of the lapse $N$ to positive values only.
+The resulting ``causal amplitude'' is not anymore gauge-invariant, i.e. it is not a solution of the Hamiltonian constraint.

+However, Teitelboim argued that such a restriction could be worth considering by drawing an analogy with the propagator of the free relativistic particle.
+Indeed, the amplitude \eqref{eq:causal_amplitude} can be seen as the analog of the Hadamard propagator, which is a symmetrized 2-point correlation function solving the Klein-Gordon equation.
+However, to compute the transition probability between two positions and times, one must use the Feynman propagator, which is time-ordered Green-function of the Klein-Gordon equation.
+Both propagators can be computed using the path integral method.
+It is then shown that they differ by a different range of integration.
+In the Feynman propagator, one only sums over these trajectories evolve forward in time (time-ordered), which appears as a restriction of the range of the path-integral giving the Hadamard function.

+To put it in a nutshell, the choice of including the causal terms or not depends on what we want to compute: a projector on the physical Hilbert space or an evolution operator.